sladecek/jmaze/README.md

 ### 3D Model

-3d printing classes are organised in the `3dprint` package.
+3d printing classes are organized in the `3dprint` package.

-Generic 3D model, in the `generic3dmodel` subdirectory, can describe the boundary of any three dimensional solid using points, edges and faces.
+Generic 3D model, in the `generic3dmodel` sub-directory, can describe the boundary of any three dimensional solid using points, edges and faces.

 The generic 3D model is further refined by the `maze3dmodel` package.
-This package defines special types of faces and blocks.
+This package defines special types of faces such as `MPillar` for corners of maze rooms, `MWall` for maze walls, and `MRoom` for the inside floor of the room.
+All these faces are derived from `FloorFace` class.
+There are two auxiliary classes `WallEnd` and `RoomCorner` which function as joining classes for relations between 3D objects.

+The 3D model is created from the 2D shape model by the `ModelFromShapes` class.
+This class first creates pillars from room corners using `PillarMakerClass`.
+Then it connects the pillars to make walls and finally assigns floor identifiers to room floors.

 Each maze is first created on the floor plane.
 There are three kinds of faces in the floor - room faces, wall faces and corner (pillar) faces.
 Then the floor faces are elevated (extruded) to required height (altitude).
 Floor faces remain on the base altitude.
 Pillar bases are extruded into pillars.
 Open wall remain in the base altitude; closed walls get extruded.
+There is the `TelescopicPoint` class which contains the data for extrusion.
+The telescopic point initially represents one point in 2D.
+When the maze gets extruded, a telescopic point is either moved to a proper altitude or converted into several points at different altitudes.
+The extrusion is implemented in the `VerticalFaceMaker` class.

 Then the planar coordinates are converted into 3-D coordinates with respect to peculiarities of particular maze type.
 There is an interface `IMaze3DMapper` implemented in each maze maker package.
 The local coordinate system created by a `IMaze3DMapper` is represented by the interface `ILocalCoordinateSystem`.
-There exists special coordinate systems for Möbius and sperical mazes.
+There exists special coordinate systems for Möbius and spherical mazes.
 Any planar maze can be transformed into 3D maze using the `TrivialCoordinateSystem` which only

 When all vertices, edges and faces of maze boundary model are created, they can be converted to any particular 3D file format.
-Currently, the library generates STL files and javascript representation suitable for the ThreeJS library.
+Currently, the library generates STL files and JavaScript representation suitable for the Three-JS library.
 The converters live in the `print3d.output` package.

 For solid modeling (SCAD modeling tools), the boundary model is not sufficient.
-It is necessary to create solid model of all blocks (pillars, walls, floors) created during extrussion using the `MBlock` objects.
+It is necessary to create solid model of all blocks (pillars, walls, floors) created during extrusion using the `MBlock` objects.

 ### 2D Printing